 A feature of the design of the Pump Room is the columns facing the lawns which are based on those of a Greek temple.
-Above the colonnade are statues of Hippocrates, the ‘Father of Medicine’ along with the Greek god of medicine, Aesculapius with his daughter Hygieia, representing health and hygiene.
-The trio were carved in the 1960s to replace the original statues dating from 1827.
+Above the colonnade are statues of Hippocrates, regarded as the father of Western medicine, Asclepius with his daughter Hygieia, representing health and hygiene.

 A Grand Opening – with a price tag

 The total cost of the project was over £40,000 – not small by today’s standards, but incredibly high at that time.
 The decoration is based on the Ionic order and the great hall reflects this with the spa opening on the north side and the gallery and dome surmounting the hall.
 The original official opening of the 6 July 1830 was postponed until 20 July because of the death of George IV.
 A grand public breakfast and ball marked the occasion.

 Unfortunately like many bankers of his time, Pitt later ran into financial difficulties, the building went out of favour and it was eventually sold to the Borough of Cheltenham for a mere £5,400 in 1890 – a fraction of the original cost.
 During the Second World War the Pump Room housed British and American army personnel, when dry rot was allowed to creep through the structure unchecked, and only after the war was the full extent of the damage revealed.
 Plaster, brickwork, timber: nearly everything had been affected.
 The dome was only held in position by a shell of plaster; the timber had been eaten away by fungus.